-As stated in the Applicant Requirements, specific technical, science, and Health Sciences courses must be completed within seven years of the program start date.
-Courses that expire prior to the program start date will not be accepted or included in the GPA calculation.
+As stated in the General Applicant Requirements, specific technical, science, Health Science and Nursing courses must be completed within seven (7) years of the program cohort start date.
+Courses that expire prior to the cohort start date will not be accepted or included in the GPA calculation.
 The GPA calculation will be based strictly on the courses required for the selection process.
 If a course has been repeated, the higher grade earned will be used in the calculation.
 The GPA will be calculated according to the current semester course credits.

-A student that satisfies a required course by College Board Advanced Placement (AP) exam, College-Level Examination Placement (CLEP) credit, or exemption exam, should contact the Office of Student Affairs for information regarding the scoring of the course.
+A student that satisfies a required course by College Board Advanced Placement (AP) exam, College Level Examination Placement (CLEP) credit, or exemption exam, should contact the Admissions Office for information regarding the scoring of the course.